 Why and How Have Non-Bank Lenders Become a Thing?

-The global financial crisis of 2007- 2008 played a significant role in shaping non-bank lending as we know it today.
-Before the crisis, banks and traditional lending services had the largest loan holdings peaking at 62% in 1974.
+The global financial crisis of 2007- 2008 significantly shaped non-bank lending as we know it today.
+Before the crisis, banks and traditional lending services had the most extensive loan holdings peaking at 62% in 1974.
 But as non-bank lenders became more prominent, banks’ loan share declined steadily and fell to 32% by the fourth quarter of 2009.

 This saw alternative lending platforms grow significantly, especially within the mortgage market.
 At the same time, corporations embraced market-based financing and began issuing debt securities like commercial paper and bonds.
 Non-bank lenders snapped them up with more appetite than in the previous decades.

-Since then, debt securities have been a larger portion of the debt obligation of non-bank lenders.
-This shift to mortgage securitization by corporations played a forefront role in the rapid growth of alternative financial institutions including organizations like Quicken Loans, Kabbage, OnDeck, and SoFi.
+Since then, debt securities have been a more significant portion of the debt obligation of non-bank lenders.
+Corporations’ shift to mortgage securitization played a vital role in the rapid growth of alternative financial institutions, including organizations like Quicken Loans, Kabbage, OnDeck, and SoFi.

 Advantages of Non-Bank Lenders to Borrowers